Jagoda11/aws-fullstack-template/README.md

 Your development environment is now set up and running in a Docker container in the cloud.
 All commands you run in the Codespaces terminal will be executed inside the container.
 Any changes you make to the project will be reflected in the container and vice versa.

-## 📚 Frameworks Guide

-For more information on how to choose and work with different frontend and backend frameworks in this project, please read the [Frameworks Guide](FRAMEWORKS_GUIDE.md).

 ## 💖 Support